gertscha/dotfiles/neovim/dot-config/nvim/README.md

     <C-w>j              Switch to buffer below
     <C-w>k              Switch to buffer above
     <C-w>l              Switch to buffer on the right
+    <C-w>i              Open keyword under cursor in new split
     zz                  Center the cursor on screen, keeping it in place
     <C-e>               Move screen up one line
     <C-y>               Move screen down one line